-- (1) A Traffic Impact Study (TIS) shall be required whenever a subdivision, development, or rezoning request meets the development intensity thresholds listed below: - A. Generates or has the potential to generate traffic volumes equal to or exceeding 100 vehicle trip ends (total of entering and exiting vehicles for the proposed development at full 20-year build out and occupancy) during the highest peak hour of the development or land use; - B. A turn-lane warrant analysis may be required by a development or land use generating less than 100 vehicle trip ends in the peak hour; or - C. Proposed access within a location identified by the City Engineer as a safety problem or accident location. - (2) The City Engineer shall maintain a list of submission requirements for a TIS. - (3) The TIS shall outline recommended mitigation measures, including but not limited to roadway widening, turn lane geometries, changes to signalization, elimination or combination of access points, or reduction in the proposed intensity of use, demonstrate any changes to the level of service achieved by these measures, and describe any alternatives or suggested phasing of improvements.
+- (1) A Traffic Impact Study (TIS) shall be required whenever a Major Subdivision or Development Plan application meets any of the development intensity thresholds listed below.
+The Planning Commission may waive this requirement based on a recommendation from the City Engineer: - A. Generates or has the potential to generate traffic volumes equal to or exceeding 100 vehicle trip ends (total of entering and exiting vehicles for the proposed development at full 20-year build out and occupancy) during the highest peak hour of the development or land use; - B. A turn-lane warrant analysis may be required by a development or land use generating less than 100 vehicle trip ends in the peak hour; or - C. Proposed access within a location identified by the City Engineer as a safety problem or accident location. - (2) The City Engineer shall maintain a list of submission requirements for a TIS. - (3) The TIS shall outline recommended mitigation measures, including but not limited to roadway widening, turn lane geometries, changes to signalization, elimination or combination of access points, or reduction in the proposed intensity of use, demonstrate any changes to the level of service achieved by these measures, and describe any alternatives or suggested phasing of improvements.
 The responsibility for construction and timing of roadway improvements shall be described.